IyarLin/R-advantages-over-python/README.md

 ```

 Notice we don’t need to memorise any additional functions/methods.
 You
-find solution using ubiquitous tools (e.g. sapply) and just plug it in
+find a solution using ubiquitous tools (e.g. sapply) and just plug it in
 the dplyr chain.

 In pandas we’ll have to search stackoverflow to come up with the